NicholasMoser/Naruto-GNT-Modding/rev3/docs/guides/reflect.md

 # Reflect

-When a project is within reflect distance, the flag 0x2000 is set at 0x80080c8c.
+When a projectile is within reflect distance, the flag 0x2000 is set at 0x80080c8c.

 This is checked at instruction 0x80063784.